 - The Continuity Irish Republican Army (Continuity IRA or CIRA) was created as a splinter group of the Provisional IRA in 1986, but it did not operate actively until the PIRA ceasefire of 1994.
 The CIRA is still armed and active, its strength and arsenal are unknown.
 In the true spirit of Republicanism, the CIRA created several splinter groups that also claim to be the one, true IRA.

 - The Real Irish Republican Army (Real IRA or RIRA) is another splinter group that broke away from the Provisional IRA, this time in 1997 following the ceasefire declaration.
-The RIRA is the largest and most active of the dissident fractions.
+The RIRA is the largest and most active of the dissident factions.
 It was responsible for the massacre at Omagh in 1998.